 The key features and implications of the Maternity Benefits Act, 2017 stating the maternity leave rules in India are:

-Maternity Leave duration in India: The duration under pregnancy leave act in India is changed to 26 weeks from the earlier 12 weeks.
-The extended period is applicable to women in case of the first and second child.
-For women who are expecting a child after having two children, the duration of paid maternity leaves India shall be 12 weeks i.e. 6 weeks pre-delivery and 6 weeks post-delivery.
+- Maternity leave duration: The duration of pregnancy leave under the Maternity Benefit Act in India has been increased to 26 weeks from 12 weeks.
+The extended period is applicable to women in the case of the first and second children.
+For women who are expecting a child after having two children, the duration of paid maternity leave in India shall be 12 weeks i.e. 6 weeks pre-delivery and 6 weeks post-delivery.

-Work from Home: As per the newly implemented Maternity Law in India, there is now the option of ‘work from home’ also available for mothers.
-After the leave period of 26 weeks has expired, a woman can use this option to do her work.
+- Work from home: As per the newly implemented Maternity Law in India, there is now the option of ‘work from home’ also available for mothers.
+After the leave period of 26 weeks has expired, a woman can use this option to do her work from home.
 One can even modify this option according to the nature of work, as the employer levies the terms and conditions.

 A working woman has the complete right to ask for light jobs during her pregnancy period.
 She can avoid the work which requires standing for long hours.
 Or she can ask to work in a section where hazardous substances are not used.

 Along with this, there includes an additional benefit in the maternity leave policy of India for working mothers.
-As per new maternity leaves rules in India, this includes a non-discriminatory performance appraisal system acknowledging the absence of female employees.
+The new maternity leave rules in India includes a non-discriminatory performance appraisal system acknowledging the absence of female employees.

-Maternity Benefits: Indian Labour Law Leave Policy Vs. Abroad
+Maternity Benefits: Indian Maternity Leave Policy Vs. Abroad

-With such a reformation in the maternity leave rules for contractual employees, leave policy in Indian private companies and government, India now surpasses many countries, both in terms of providing maternity benefits and maternity leave laws in India to working mothers.
+With such a reformation in the maternity leave rules for contractual employees, leave policies in both private companies and the government sector, India now surpasses many countries, both in terms of providing maternity benefits and maternity leave laws for working mothers.

-However, when it comes to paid maternity leave India, this reformation has brought in us ahead of most countries with respect to maternity leaves law.
-An exception being the United Kingdom, where the country law offers women with 39 weeks as maternity leave.
+However, when it comes to paid maternity leave in India, this reformation has brought us ahead of most countries with respect to maternity leave laws.
+An exception being the United Kingdom, where the country’s law offers women with 39 weeks of maternity leave.

 According to the Organisation for Economic Co-operation and Development Report, the countries have the following maternity leaves:

-while Canada provides a working woman with up to 17 weeks off,
+- Canada provides its working woman with up to 17 weeks off

-and Germany offers you 14 weeks similar to Japan under their maternity law.
+- Germany offers 14 weeks similar to Japan

-In view of the highlights mentioned in the amendment in the Act for maternity leave 2018, there are many positives for Indian females and employers.
-However, there are significant disadvantages as well, causing a blow to Indian women.
+In view of the highlights mentioned in the amendment of the Maternity Benefit Act, 2018, there are many positives for Indian women employees and employers.
+However, there are significant disadvantages as well.

 Indian employers still need to establish adequate infrastructure, which costs them more expenditure.
 Therefore giving a sliver of a chance to avail creche services for working mothers.

-The employers in India will rather see this as the incremental cost.
-This includes 26 weeks of maternity leave in India under the pregnancy laws in India.
+The employers in India will consider this as incremental cost.
+This includes 26 weeks of maternity leave under the pregnancy laws in India.
 The cost of creating creches and the cost of an employee to fill in during the female employee's absence.

-Whereas, in this understanding of many companies in India, the cost of hiring a male candidate would constitute his salary.
-Also other statutory benefits, unlike women.
+Whereas, it is the understanding of many companies in India, that the cost of hiring a male candidate would constitute his salary and other statutory benefits, unlike women.

-Legal Actions You Can Take on the Denial of Maternity Leave in India
+Legal Actions You Can Take Against Denial of Maternity Leave in India

-A good HR policy will always try to implement and ensure that women employees do not have to give up their career requisites in order to fulfil their role as a mother.
-However, expecting mothers in India are still facing this.
+A good HR policy will always try to implement and ensure that women employees do not have to give up their career requisites in order to fulfill their role as a mother.

-After the amendment of the act for maternity law in 2017, there are some major consequences that an employer can face for denying to provide you with maternity leave.
+After the amendment of the act for maternity law in 2017, there are some major consequences that an employer can face for refusing to provide an expecting employee with maternity leave.

-As per the amendment in the act of maternity leave in India 2018, it’s mandatory for all corporates and other establishments to enforce the new maternity leaves rules as described below:
+As per the amendment in the act of maternity leave in India 2018, it’s mandatory for all corporates and other establishments to enforce the new maternity leave rules as described below:

-It suggests being extended from the present three months to six months by an organization.
-However, an organization can revoke maternity benefits in India only in case a women employee changes her job during that period.
+- Maternity leave will be extended from the present three months to six months by an organization.
+However, an organization can revoke maternity benefits in India only in case a woman employee changes her job during that period.

-Extending the benefits of this Act to all the women employees, including those who are already on leave.
-If an employer violates the maternity benefit laws and maternity rules in India then, he/she is liable for punishment.
-The violation can be done by discharging or dismissing a pregnant employee.
-Or for being absent due to pregnancy, delivery or post-natal illness.
+- Extension of the benefits of this Act to all women employees, including those who are already on leave.
+If an employer violates the maternity benefit law and maternity rules in India then he/she is liable for punishment.
+The violation can be done by discharging or dismissing a pregnant employee for being absent due to pregnancy, delivery or post-natal illness.

-As per the Labour Law in India as well, the rules for maternity leave in India support a woman employee, where she can file a case in labour court against the employer for her dismissal or discharge on account of such absence.
+- As per the Labour Law in India, the rules for maternity leave in India supports a woman employee, where she can file a case in labor court against the employer for her dismissal or discharge on account of such absence.

-- If the employer denies maternity benefit to a woman employee, the labour court can hold the employer liable to imprisonment for 3 months, fine the employer with an amount up to Rs.
+- If the employer denies maternity benefit to a female employee, the labor court can hold the employer liable to imprisonment for 3 months, fine the employer with an amount up to Rs.
 5000, or both, as per the rules for maternity leave in India.